Every Great Leader Has a Style — What’s Yours?

 How do you celebrate team wins?

-Throw a genuine celebration — the team deserves to feel appreciated
+Throw a genuine celebration — the team worked hard and deserves to feel appreciated.

 Your ideal team meeting looks like:

-A check-in where everyone feels safe to share what they need
+A check-in where everyone feels safe sharing what they need from me.

 When you hire, what quality do you prioritize most?

-Competence and track record — can this person deliver results?
+Execution ability and track record — can they deliver results?

-Coachability and growth potential — can this person develop here?
+Coachability and growth potential — can they develop here?

-Character and team fit — will this person elevate the culture?
+Character and team fit — will they elevate the culture?

 When your organization hits a crisis, you: